christoffetzer/shell-exec/README.md

 ```

-Hence, prints on `stderr` an error message that includes:
+On error, `s!`, logs an error that includes:

 - the command line that failed,
 - the error ID,